lgsvl/Autoware/README.md

+# ATTENTION
-## ATTENTION: This repository is compatible with lgsvl simulator 2019.5 or earlier.
-The latest version of the lgsvl simulator is compatible with the [official autoware repository](https://gitlab.com/autowarefoundation/autoware.ai/autoware).
-For usage instructions please refer to the [lgsvl simulator documentation](https://www.lgsvlsimulator.com/docs/autoware-instructions/).
+This repository is compatible with LGSVL Simulator 2019.5 or earlier.
+The latest version of the LGSVL Simulator is compatible with the [official autoware repository](https://gitlab.com/autowarefoundation/autoware.ai/autoware).
+For usage instructions please refer to the [LGSVL Simulator documentation](https://www.lgsvlsimulator.com/docs/autoware-instructions/).

 # Autoware with LG SVL Simulator